 The Lower School librarian introduces students to the traditional and technological resources that put them in touch with the vast world of information that surrounds them.
 Librarians guide students in learning how to identify and evaluate information and help them develop critical awareness and problem-solving skills that will serve them in all areas of life.

 Whether browsing through books, leafing through magazines, or exploring a topic in great depth on the Web, students find joy in learning in the Lower School library.
 Furthermore, students develop skills that will prepare them to be successful, happy, life-long learners.

 All grade levels will have a regularly- scheduled class time.
-Students in kindergarten through grade two visit the library weekly for forty minutes, with a daily book exchange possible.
+Students in kindergarten through grade four visit the library weekly for forty minutes, with a daily book exchange possible.
 School wide activities include story time, book talks, research projects, a book club for third and fourth graders and a school-wide reading incentive program.

 Monday - Thursday 8:00am-3:30pm Friday 8:00am-3:00pm